-Dr. Griffin earned her Doctorate in Clinical Psychology from the University of Denver in 2017, and opened Dynamic Reflections Psychology after earning her license in 2019.
-She has had seven years of clinical experience working with various populations and has become certified as a family mediator, discernment counselor, and canine assisted therapist.
+Dr. Griffin earned her Doctorate in Clinical Psychology from the University of Denver in 2017 and opened Dynamic Reflections Psychology after earning her license in 2019.
+She has had eight years of clinical experience working with various populations, and is certified as a family mediator, discernment couples counselor, and canine assisted therapist.
 Dr. Griffin uses an integrative psychodynamic approach to psychotherapy in order to help clients better understand themselves within their life context.
-She specializes in healing relationships, including the one that clients form with themselves, which tend to impact their view of themself and influence patterns of interaction with others.
-Additionally, Dr. Griffin has specialized training in how to incorporate a Therapy Dog into the therapeutic space.
-Animal Assisted Therapy (AAT) has been shown to reduce cortisol, blood pressure, heart rate, anxiety, and physical pain, as well as to increase focus, relaxation, motivation, oxytocin, cardiovascular health, and encourage communication, bonding, and comfort.
-A therapy animal can be a vital part of a treatment team, help to facilitate growth for the client in many ways, and can improve treatment outcomes.
-Thus, clients who work with Dr. Griffin get an added benefit of creating a healing relationship with her dog “Lexi Waffles.”
+She specializes in healing relationships, both through couples counseling and individual therapy.
+People form relationships with everything in their lives, including their own thoughts, feelings, and actions.
+These internal experiences tend to impact their sense of self and influence patterns of interaction with others.
+I am here to help you to recognize, understand, develop compassion for, and modify these interactions.

 I enjoy working with people who would like to understand themselves in a deeper way, heal wounds created by past or present relationships, and develop assertive communication to get their needs met more effectively.